xinhaoyuan/layout-machi/README.md

 1. `Up`/`Down`: restore to the history command sequence
 2. `h`/`v`: split the current region horizontally/vertically into 2 regions.
 The split will respect the ratio A:B.
 3. `w`: Take two parameters (A, B), and split the current region equally into A columns and B rows.
 If no parameter is defined, behave the same as `Space` without parameters.
 4. `s`: shift the current editing region with other open sibling regions.
+If A is defined, shift for A times.
 5. `Space` or `-`: Without parameters, close the current region and move to the next open region.
 With parameters, set the maximum depth of splitting (default is 2).
 6. `Enter`/`.`: close all open regions.
 When all regions are closed, press `Enter` will save the layout and exit the editor.
 7. `Backspace`: undo the last command.